ihmccreery/locomotive/README.md

 ---

 Haml, of course: `gem 'haml-rails'`.
 No other setup required.
 [Hurrah](http://github.com/indirect/haml-rails).
 You can use [Html2Haml](http://html2haml.heroku.com) to convert any old files, (I'm looking at you, `layouts/application.html.erb`!).

-Binstubs, environment variables, and Foreman
----

-We're working on it!

-Devise
----

-We're working on it!